nuwber/rabbitevents/src/RabbitEvents/Publisher/README.md

 AnotherEvent::assertNotPublished();
 ```

-If assertion does not passes `Mockery\Exception\InvalidCountException` will be thrown.
+If the assertion does not pass, `Mockery\Exception\InvalidCountException` will be thrown.\
 Don't forget to call `\Mockery::close()` in `tearDown` or similar methods of your tests.